 Ms. Bannigan is also an adjunct professor, teaching Advanced Trademark and False Advertising Law at NYU School of Law and Fashion Law at Rutgers School of Law.
 She previously was a Clinical Visiting Lecturer at Law at Yale Law School, leading the team of students that helped secure the landmark decision in Connecticut Coalition for Justice in Education Funding v.
 Rell, where the Court declared that several features of Connecticut’s system of education, including the formula for distributing funding to school districts, were unconstitutional.

 Ms. Bannigan is active in intellectual property-related professional organizations, including the International Trademark Association, where she currently serves as Counsel to the INTA Foundation and part of the leadership of the Brands for a Better Society Committee.
 She previously spearheaded the development of INTA’s Pro Bono clearinghouse, was a member of the 2019 Presidential Task Force focusing on corporate responsibility and, in 2017, was awarded the Volunteer Service Award for Advancement of the Association.
-She is also Chair of the American Bar Association - Intellectual Property Law Section Trademark Division and Editor-in-Chief of the Section’s Landslide Magazine.
+Ms. Bannigan is also Vice Chair of the American Bar Association - Intellectual Property Law Section Trademark Division and Editor-in-Chief of the Section’s Landslide Magazine.
 She previously served as Chair of ABA-IPL Trademark Litigation Committee, as well as a member of the Section’s Nominating Committee.
 In both 2020 and 2021, Ms. Bannigan was the recipient of ABA-IPL Section Leadership Achievement Award.
 Ms. Bannigan is also a member of the NYC Bar Council on IP and Fashion Law Committee and the American Intellectual Property Law Association.

 Ms. Bannigan joined the firm in 2007.
 From 2008 to 2009, she clerked for the Hon.
 Mary Little Cooper of the United States District Court for the District of New Jersey.